IEP Re-evaluations

 (iii) The public agency does not violate its obligation under §300.111 and §§300.301 through 300.311 if it declines to pursue the evaluation or reevaluation.

-What happens during IEP re-evals?
+What happens during IEP re-evaluations?

 First, you should receive another Permission to Evaluate form, so that the school can begin evaluating.
 You should be keeping your own notes and data so that the child is evaluated in all areas of suspected disability.